 An anal fistula is an abnormal channel or tunnel-like lesion that starts inside the anus and ends outside on the skin of the buttocks.
 Its development is usually the result of a previous anal infection or abscess.
-About 50% of people with an anal abscess end up with a fistula.
+About 50 percent of people with an anal abscess end up with a fistula.

 Surgery is the only means of curing fistulas.
 Surgery to correct a fistula is called fistulotomy.